sadhana70/nepali-flag/README.md

-# Waving Flag of Nepal using OpenGL
+# Flag of Nepal using OpenGL

-Package used : "freeglut".